Board Members

 Director

-Violist Julia Bullard enjoys a diverse career as a performer, pedagogue, and Alexander Technique teacher.
+Violist Julia Bullard enjoys a diverse career as a performer, pedagogue, Alexander Technique teacher, and academic leader.
 She is the violist of Trio 826, whose first album, Mosaic, was released on the Blue Griffin label in 2016.
 She has performed as a guest with ensembles including the Bogotá Chamber Orchestra, the Arianna String Quartet, and the Maia Quartet.
 A dedicated pedagogue, Dr. Bullard received the Iowa String Teachers Association’s Leopold LaFosse Studio Teacher of the Year award in 2011.
 She has presented master classes across the US and abroad at institutions including University of Illinois Champaign-Urbana, University of Nebraska Lincoln, Lawrence University, State University of New York at Fredonia, and Universidad Federal Rio Grande do Sul – Brazil; and has been artist-faculty at several summer music festivals including Cedar Valley Chamber Music, Wintergreen Music Festival and Academy, and Madeline Island Music Festival.

 Lisa DeAngelis